EPCCed/prace-spark-for-data-scientists/Get_Started_Notebooks_Cirrus.md

    ```
    You will need the name of the node assigned in the step 8.

-   Note: `qstat -u USERNAME` gives you the number of nodes and cores allocated.
+**Note:** On the login node, the command `qstat -u $USER` gives you the number of nodes and cores allocated for your interactive job.

 ## Starting a Spark cluster: